solarsailer/matthieuoger.com/content/posts/2013-08-16-the-lineup-of-5.md

 ---
 date: "2013-08-16"

-title: The Lineup of 5
+title: "The Lineup of 5"
 ---

 Apple is rumored to announce not one but two new iPhones on september 10.
 One of them will be the new premium iPhone (5S).
 The other will be the "_cheap_" one (5C).[^1]